emmyson11/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-A portfolio of all machine learning projects i've completed ₊˚⊹ ᰔ
+A portfolio of machine learning projects I have completed, showcasing skills in data cleaning, feature engineering, modeling, and visualization.

+Each project demonstrates a unique problem-solving approach, from predictive modeling and classification to recommendation systems and interactive dashboards.

+---

+## Repository Overview
+This repository contains multiple machine learning projects spanning various domains such as employee analytics, public health, and gaming.
+Each folder includes relevant code, datasets (where possible), notebooks, and results.

-Please explore any of my projects by navigating to any of the folders in this repository !!
+You can explore any project by navigating to the folders linked below.

+---

-# Repository Strucure:
+## Repository Structure

 Machine-Learning-Projects/

 │

 ├── [Employee Sentiment Analysis](https://github.com/emmyson11/Machine-Learning-Projects/tree/0bc69e5062058f9c05874a9d3095344702188666/Employee%20Sentiment%20Analysis)